Houston's Line of Duty Firefighters

 Buried: Glenwood Cemetery, Section D, Plot 94, Space 1

-Barney Moffatt died while fighting a fire at the Mercantile Grain Company, 1215 Hardy Street near Lyons Avenue.
+Barney Moffatt died while fighting a fire at the Mercantile Grain Company, located at 1215 Hardy Street and Lyons Avenue.
 He was doing clean up with his Lieutenant, Lawrence Lazzio.
 They were working on the ground floor of the building, assigned to check for hot spots.
 The floor was overloaded and stacked to the ceiling with sacks of feed, which caused the floor to weaken and collapse into the cellar.
 Barney fell with the floor and perished; Lawrence was able to survive by grabbing one of the pipes in the ceiling.

-Just prior to his death he had been off over a year after being injured in an accident while driving Hose Wagon 5.
+Just prior to Barney’s death he had been off over a year after being injured in an accident while driving Hose Wagon 5.
 After recovering from his injuries, he was assigned to Fire House No. 7.

 Born: September 15, 1906 in Texarkana, Texas